 The visitor entry intercom is priced at $2,999, and you need to buy an external camera for video.
 Latch charges $2 monthly per unit as software fee.
 Pricing may vary by number of units and contract length.

-- Residents can choose how their name is displayed on screen and whether or not to share their video and photo
+- Video Intercom System: Building tenants can choose how their name is displayed on screen and whether or not to share their video and photo.

 - Restrict video streaming and choose custom display names

 - Multiple entry methods including mobile app, NFC, passcodes, and the good old metallic key